 Part of the character of the Town comes from its history.
 The protection of historic buildings or sites was second only to neighborhood preservation as areas that need special attention in the plan.
-The Town has a Historian working on the history of the Town.
 The current plan will adapt and update these goals.
 The Town dedicated a historic marker in 2016 to acknowledge a Native American settlement located in Bellefonte.

-- 1. Formation of a historic committee or society - 2.
-Continued research of the Town history - 3.
-Collection of historic artifacts & pictures - 4.
-Create a history library - 5.
-Create a history section on the Town website
+- 1. Formation of a historic committee or society. - 2.
+Continued research of the Town history. - 3.
+Collection of historic artifacts & pictures. - 4.
+Create a history library. - 5.
+Create a history section on the Town website.